silagokth/il2234-lab-demo/README.md

 # Introduction to Vivado
-In this lab you will learn the basics of Vivado, the Xilinx FPGA development tool that we will use in the IL2234 course.
+In this lab, you will learn the basics of Vivado, the Xilinx FPGA development tool that we will use in the IL2234 course.

 ## Instalation
-Follow the instructions found in [AMD website](https://www.xilinx.com/support/download.html).
+Follow the instructions found on [the AMD website](https://www.xilinx.com/support/download.html).
 You will need to register to download the software.

 When installing make sure you choose Vivado, then ML Standard edition, and enable the support for Spartan 7-series FPGA devices.
 ![img](img/vivado_installation.png)

 ### Adding Vivado to PATH
-To run vivado commands from the command line interface we need to add Vivado installation folder to the PATH environment variables.
+To run Vivado commands from the command line interface, we need to add the Vivado installation folder to the PATH environment variables.

 The installation PATH of Vivado is specified during the installation process:
 ![img](img/vivado_path.png)

-Deppending on your OS do the following
+Depending on your OS, do the following
 #### Linux & MacOS
 Add the path in your bashrc/zshrc or equivalent file.
 For example:
 ```bash
 export PATH=${PATH}:/home/jordi/toolsXilinx/Vivado/2024.i/bin
 ```
 Make sure to add `bin` at the end of the path
+NOTE: jordi is an example here.
+Add your installation path.
 #### Windows
 Search "environmental variables" in the start menu
 Add the Vivado path in the PATH variable for your user

 ## Starting Vivado and recreating the project
-To follow the lab you will recreate a project template provided in this git repository.
+To follow the lab, you will recreate a project template provided in this git repository.
 To do that clone the git repository in the repository of your choice and run the `rebuild.tcl` script with Vivado.

 ```bash
 git clone git@github.com:silagokth/il2234-lab-demo.git lab1